torch2424/working-group/README.md

 Technical Decisions can be interpreted as contributions being made to projects in the AssemblyScript Github Org.

 For this, we will be following BDFL.
 Daniel Wirtz (@dcodeIO) is the designated lead.
+Thus, in the case there is conflict between contributors, the lead will be the one to make the final decision.

 ## Organizational Decisions:

 Organizational Descisions can be interpreted as contributions to the general project direction, goals, roadmap, maintainers, etc...

-For this, we will be following Liberal contribution.
+For this, we will be following a meritocracy.
 Where consensus will be requested on issues opened on this repo to get a communitty vote, and can find a path going forward.